Riverblade - Visual Lint FAQ

 During this process it will expand Visual Studio environment variables and recursively parse .vsprops files in order to correctly identify any additional include or preprocessor directives defined in that manner.
 Please contact us if you have specific requirements.

-Can I pass my own parameters to the PC-lint executable?
+Can I pass my own parameters to the analysis tool?

 Yes.
-The Command Line page in the Options Dialog provides a control which allows you to enter parameters to pass to the PC-lint executable.
-Registered copies of Visual Lint Professional Edition also provide a similar capability on a per solution or per project basis.
+The Command Line page in the Options Dialog provides a control which allows you to enter parameters to pass to the active analysis tool.
+Registered copies of Visual Lint Professional and Enterprise Editions also provide a similar capability on a per solution or per project basis.

 Please contact us if you have specific requirements.

 Help!
-I'm getting analysis errors in the Visual C++ header files.
+I'm getting PC-lint/PC-lint Plus analysis errors in the system header files.
 What could be wrong?

-The first thing we would suggest is that you incorporate the error suppression files riverblade-lint9.lnt (for PC-lint 9.0) and/or riverblade-lint8.lnt (or PC-lint 8.0) into your std.lnt file.
-These files can be downloaded from http://www.riverblade.co.uk/products/visual_lint/downloads/PcLintConfigFiles.zip and contain suppression directives for commonly encountered issues in the Visual C++ header files.
+The first thing we would suggest is that you incorporate Riverblade supplied error suppression files such as lib-rb-win32.lnt into your std.lnt file.
+These files are included in your Visual Lint installation and contain suppression directives for commonly encountered issues in C++ system header files and libraries.

 If however you are unable to determine the cause yourself we would be happy to look at your configuration for you and suggest any resultant changes.
 If you wish to do this, we will need you to send us the following information: